zoom/zoomapps-advancedsample-react/README.md

 #### Information

-- Please fill out this information accurately, and keep in mind that it will be visible/published to users in production applications.
-This content will be thoroughly reviewed by the Zoom Apps review team prior to approval of the application.
+- Please fill out the developer contact name and developer contact email fields to test the application locally.
+In order to submit the application for review, you will need to fill out the rest of the fields.

 #### Features

-- Under `Zoom App SDK` click **Add APIs** and add all APIs and events available.
+- Under `Zoom App SDK` click **Add APIs**
+  - For the purposes of this app, please add the following APIs and events:
+    - `allowParticipantToRecord`
+    - `authorize`
+    - `cloudRecording`
+    - `connect`
+    - `expandApp`
+    - `getMeetingContext`
+    - `getMeetingJoinUrl`
+    - `getMeetingParticipants`
+    - `getMeetingUUID`
+    - `getRecordingContext`
+    - `getRunningContext`
+    - `getSupportedjsApis`
+    - `getUserContext`
+    - `listCameras`
+    - `onActiveSpeakerChange`
+    - `onAuthorized`
+    - `onConnect`
+    - `onMeeting`
+    - `onMessage`
+    - `onMyUserContextChange`
+    - `onSendAppInvitation`
+    - `onShareApp`
+    - `openUrl`
+    - `postMessage`
+    - `promptAuthorize`
+    - `removeVirtualBackground`
+    - `sendAppInvitation`
+    - `shareApp`
+    - `showAppInvitationDialog`
+    - `sendAppInvitationToMeetingOwner`
+    - `sendAppInvitationToAllParticipants`
+    - `setVideoMirrorEffect`
+    - `setVirtualBackground`
+    - `showNotification`
   - Users will be asked to consent to these scopes during the add flow before being allowed to use the Zoom App
   - Important: The added or checked items must at least include those in the "capabilities" list in the call to zoomSdk.config in the embedded browser, eg frontend/src/App.js
-- Select any additional features you would like to enable, eg Guest mode, In-client OAuth, Collaborate mode, etc.
+- Select any additional features you would like to enable, eg Guest mode, In-client OAuth, Collaborate mode, etc. For this app, have Guest mode, In-client OAuth, and Collaborate Mode turned on.
   - Important: For legacy reasons, Guest mode is NOT enabled by default.
 Please make sure your app supports this - particularly relevant for applications live prior to June 2022.
 Newer applications will want to take advantage of these features from the start